-Beyond the immediate actions, the Principal, Governors and other staff if necessary will review the relevant policies and procedures to prevent future occurrences of the same wrongdoing.
+Beyond the immediate actions, the Principal, local governing board, CEO and other staff if necessary will review the relevant policies and procedures to prevent future occurrences of the same wrongdoing.

 Whilst we cannot always guarantee the outcome sought, we will try to deal with concerns fairly and in an appropriate way.